Markov Decision Processes#

 Transition probabilities tell us the effect(s) of each action, including the probabilities of each outcome.
 For example, in the vehicle maintenance task, when our agent schedules a vehicle to be inspected, possible outcomes could be: (a) no further maintenance required (80% chance); (b) minor maintenance required (15% chance); or (c) major maintenance required (5% chance).

 Rewards specifies the benefit or cost of executing a particular action in a particular state.
-For example, a robot navigating to its destination receives a positive reward (benefit) for eaching its destination, a small negative reward (cost) for running into objects on the way; and a large negative reward for running into people.
+For example, a robot navigating to its destination receives a positive reward (benefit) for reaching its destination, a small negative reward (cost) for running into objects on the way; and a large negative reward for running into people.

 For example, would you prefer $100 today or $100 in a year’s time?
 We (humans) often discount the future and place a higher value on nearer-term rewards.